big city

 Conclusion

 At PrimeCare, we provide prosthetic solutions for children with congenital limb deficiencies, traumatic amputations, or amputations due to cancer treatment.
-Our prosthetics range from traditional to activity-specific ones for playing musical instruments, participating in sports, and more.
+Our prosthetic devices range from traditional to activity-specific ones for playing musical instruments, participating in sports, and more.
 We've helped many Las Cruces, Albuquerque, and El Paso children find the perfect prosthetic.
 Contact us for a free consultation.

 Request an Evaluation